Mu-niu13/Random-Variable-Generation/README.md

 ## Repository Files

-- **RVG.rmd**: Contains all the code for generating the random variables
+- **RVG.Rmd**: Contains all the code for generating the random variables
 - **RVG.pdf**: Knitted pdf of the rmd file